rainierwolfcastle/docs/Docs/GettingStarted/Intro.md

 ### One click deploy to Heroku

 Go to [connector-sample-webapp](https://github.com/ARMmbed/connector-sample-webapp) and click on the purple "Deploy to Heroku" button.
+Once deployed go to your newly created web site.

 ### Using the website

+The front page contains a form with fields for your API Token and your domain.
-Plug these values into the boxes on the Device List web site and click the "Get My Devices" button.
-Your registered devices should then appear in a table.
+1. Copy your API token and your domain into the form and click the "Get My Devices" button.
+2. Your devices should then appear in a new page.
+The button presses column should change when you press the SW2 button on your mbed.
+3. Press the SW2 button on your mbed and watch the counter increase.